Search by Keyword

 Anna waited a long time for this miracle child to be born, like Hannah waited for her son Samuel’s birth.
 Jesus was the answer to Anna’s prayers, just as Samuel was to the formerly barren Hannah.

-Anna could never have done this if she did not know what was on God’s heart.
-And the way Anna knew God’s heart was by spending lots of time seeking His heart.
+Anna could never have done this if she didn't know what was on God’s heart.
+The way Anna knew God’s heart was by spending lots of time seeking His heart.
 In turn, God rewarded Anna by choosing her to deliver a message that He wanted to share with those who would listen.
 God knew He could trust Anna with important revelations.

-Anna surely felt honored.
+Anna surely felt honored and humbled.
 Undoubtedly, seeing her deepest love come forth in manifest presence in the temple (also her home) gave her heart great joy.

-Like Anna, do we have the diligent faith to witness God’s greatest manifestations?
-Do we know His heart and His voice well enough to hear from Him when He shows up?
+Like Anna, do we exercise diligent faith to witness God’s greatest manifestations?
+Do we know His heart and His voice well enough to hear from Him?
 Like Anna, is God our first love?